 The hardest part of the recipe is prepping the prawns.
 Once you get into it, it doesn't take too long.
 It helps to have a bowl handy to clean your hands in between as it can get a little messy!

 We cook the prawns in the olive oil, garlic and chilli mix.
-I find they take slightly less time to cook than the pieces of garlic.
+You will find that the prawns cook very quickly and they take slightly less time to cook than the pieces of garlic.

 So when they are cooked, I remove them, set aside, allow the garlic to finishing cooking, add the cooked pasta and water then add the prawns back in.